 We have been on the road most of this week traveling and exploring the southwest.
 And just like back home, it is just plain hot outside.
-I will say, though, I’ll take this dry heat over humidity any day.
+I will say, though, that I'll take this dry heat over humidity any day.
 (My hair agrees).

-Chocolate ice cream pie came to mind a couple weeks ago when I actually found a pre-made gluten-free graham cracker crust.
-As excited as I was to find this at my local grocery store, it was also filled with ingredients I wasn’t so thrilled about consuming.
+Chocolate ice cream pie came to mind a couple of weeks ago when I actually found a pre-made gluten-free graham cracker crust.
+As excited as I was to find this at my local grocery store, it was also filled with ingredients I wasn't so thrilled about consuming.
 So, I started brainstorming the kind of no-bake pie that I would want, and, well, you can see where that got us.

 The chocolate no-bake crust comes together quickly.
 A mix of almond flour, cocoa powder, maple syrup, and coconut oil—it's pressed into a pie pan and awaits the ice cream.
 The vegan chocolate ice cream recipe I've included below is from Drizzle and Dip's 3-ingredient ice cream with slight variation.
 The beauty of this ice cream pie is really the versatility of how easy you want to make it.
 Fill with the store-bought ice cream of your choice if you'd like.
 It's hot.
 Dessert should be easy.

 If you are making your own ice cream, preparing it the night before will make assembly the next day even faster.
 The toughest part is waiting for the pie to set in the freezer.